2025 Capital Jewish Museum shooting: Victims

 The two victims, Yaron Lischinsky and Sarah Milgrim, were a couple.
 Lischinsky was a German-Israeli staff member at the Israeli Embassy, working as a research assistant with responsibilities that included monitoring developments in the Middle East.
 Milgrim was an American Jew working in the public diplomacy department, responsible for community relations.
 The couple likely met through their embassy assignments.
 Lischinsky moved from Nuremberg in Bavaria, Germany, to Israel at the age of 16 before relocating to Washington to work for the embassy.
 According to Yechiel Leiter, the Israeli ambassador to the United States, the couple was planning to become engaged in Jerusalem the following week.

 Suspect

-Elias Rodriguez, a 30-year-old Chicago man, was arrested as the suspect after being apprehended by event security staff.
+Elias Rodriguez (born 1994), a 31-year-old Chicago man, was arrested as the suspect after being apprehended by event security staff.
 He pulled out a red keffiyeh and chanted "Free, free Palestine!" as he was taken into custody.
 Initial reports state that Rodriguez had no prior contact with police.
 In 2017, Rodriguez was briefly associated with the left-wing Party for Socialism and Liberation.
+Rodriguez lived in an apartment complex at Chicago's Albany Park neighborhood prior to the shooting.

 Manifesto

-Journalist Ken Klippenstein published Rodriguez's alleged manifesto in which he writes, "Those of us against the genocide take satisfaction in arguing that the perpetrators and abettors have forfeited their humanity", but ultimately concludes, "Humanity doesn't exempt one from accountability."
-He states his belief that many Americans will understand his actions and find it "the only sane thing to do."
+Journalist Ken Klippenstein published Rodriguez's alleged manifesto which was posted to X. The manifesto denounced Israel as a "genocidal apartheid state" and called for violent action to stop the Gaza genocide, writing, "The action would have been morally justified taken 11 years ago during Protective Edge...
+I am glad that today at least there are many Americans for which the action will be highly legible and, in some funny way, the only sane thing to do."

+According to The Forward, the same X account, @kyotoleather, mixed posts against Israel with unrelated memes and apparent jokes.
+It was created in 2013, but its first post was on October 21, 2023, about two weeks after the October 7 attacks: "This baby in Chicago says #FreePalestine and what she says goes."